stanislas/truly.dvorak/README.md

 It does the following:

 * Put the 'z' back on the right pinky down
-* Put all the special symbols like the brackets, etc as on the TrulyErgonomic Keyboard.
+* Put all the special symbols like the brackets, etc as they are labelled on the TrulyErgonomic Keyboard.